jay28son/FriendsInfoProject/README.md

 5. Visual Studio Code

 # SQL/Xampp
 Utilizied SQL on Visual Studio Code and XAMPP to create the database.
-Organized and analyzed the tables to replicate a real business scenario eg. a table containing only the boba name, id, and costs and joining the table with a table that has the friend_id to show what each person ordered.
+Organized the tables to replicate a real business scenario eg. a table containing only the boba name, id, and costs and joining the table with a table that has the friend_id to show what each person ordered.
+Integrated JOIN clauses with subqueries to show all data needed within 1 query eg.

 # Tableau
 Transformed the database into a csv file